Henrique-Aleixo/red-scare/doc/SOME_Literature_References.md

 - **Year**: 2023
 - **Link**: https://arxiv.org/abs/2302.09614

 This paper investigates the complexity of finding paths and cycles that must include certain vertices in undirected graphs.
 It provides necessary and sufficient conditions for the existence of such paths and develops efficient algorithms for related problems.
-This appears to be the sophisticated hardness argument the professor referenced.

 ## Related Problems and References